-SAP evaluations are conducted at the midpoint and endpoint of each term/quarter; ensuring that each point is no longer than 25% of the program or academic year, whichever is less.
-At these SAP evaluation points; students are informed of their progress and receive written notification from Student Records.
+A student's progress is measured throughout the program of study at specific Satisfactory Academic Progress (SAP) evaluation points.
+These SAP evaluations are conducted at the midpoint and endpoint of each term/quarter; ensuring that each point is no longer than 25% of the program or academic year, whichever is less.
+At these SAP evaluation points students are informed of their progress and receive written notification from Student Records.
+If they are not meeting their SAP requirements, these SAP evaluation forms must be signed by both the student and the School Director.
 Students will receive official SAP Warnings, or be placed on SAP Probation, or be dismissed if they fail to make their SAP requirements at these evaluation points.